anthonycokoye/anthonycokoye/README.md

 - 👯 I'm enthusiastic about teaming up with professionals involved in the data value chain to work on projects with social impact.
 - 🤔 Actively searching for resources that can augment my knowledge in my current areas of focus and help me enhance my productivity.
 - 💬 Ask me about the illogicality of sports finances or unsustainable environmental practices.
-- ⚡ Fun fact: I enjoy reading, writing, and I follow five different sports leagues across four continents - EPL, NRL, IPL, MLB, and NBA.
+- ⚡ Fun fact: I enjoy reading, and writing.
+As a sports enthusiast, I follow the EPL, MLB, and NFL.

 ### Skills and Tools

-- Programming Languages: Python, R
+- Programming Languages: Python, R, SQL
 - Databases: MySQL, Oracle SQL
 - Libraries and Frameworks: NumPy, TensorFlow, PyTorch
-- Viz Platforms: Tableau, Power BI, MS PowerPoint
+- Viz Platforms: Tableau, Power BI, Gephi, MS PowerPoint
 - Operating Systems: Windows, Linux
 - Tools: VS Code, Git, Jupyter
 - Cloud Platforms: AWS, GCP